shahart/myquietwave/README.md

 # Auto listen to radio news #

-THIS IS DEPRECATED - MOBILE AUTOMATION ACHIEVES THE SAME.

 As the "quiet channel" on the radio doesn't include news, allow such an ability.

 - Make sure you have an internet connection the whole period (like using a HotSpot - phone connected to a power supply, not low power mode; Android dev mode - don't turn off the screen while charging)